-Sometimes it doesn’t matter how often a subject comes up in the exam manuals it still doesn’t always help us really understand a topic.
-It seems that derivatives are one of those subjects, so this article has been written to try and simplify things – starting with options.
+Sometimes it doesn’t matter how often a subject comes up in the exam manuals, it still doesn’t always help us to really understand a topic.
+It seems that derivatives are one of those subjects, so this article about options has been written to try and simplify things.

 Options are contracts which give you the right to buy or sell shares (or something else…) by a specified date for a specified price.
 You don’t own the shares – just the right to buy or sell them.
 The point of the option is that the price is fixed so no matter how much movement in the share price occurs, you have fixed that price.